impostorsguides/impostorsguides.github.io/rbenv/part-2/2-m-content.md

 If neither `gawk` nor `awk` is installed on the user's system, we echo an error message to STDERR and return a non-zero exit code.
 But why wouldn't `awk` be installed on the user's system?
 We have a `bash` shebang in this file; isn't `awk` part of every `bash` installation?

 And what is the difference between `awk` and `gawk`?
-I ask a StackExchange question [here](https://unix.stackexchange.com/questions/717991/why-is-it-necessary-to-check-for-awk-in-this-bash-script), and eventually I get the answer that `awk` is part of the POSIX standard, but that the RBENV authors probably couldn't assume that the user would be running in a POSIX-compliant environment.
+I ask a StackExchange question [here](https://unix.stackexchange.com/questions/717991/why-is-it-necessary-to-check-for-awk-in-this-bash-script){:target="_blank" rel="noopener"}, and eventually I get the answer that `awk` is part of the POSIX standard, but that the RBENV authors probably couldn't assume that the user would be running in a POSIX-compliant environment.

-Another question: I see both `type -p` and `command -v` being used for the same purpose in this file ([here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L26) and [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L46)).
+Another question: I see both `type -p` and `command -v` being used for the same purpose in this file ([here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L26){:target="_blank" rel="noopener"} and [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-help#L46){:target="_blank" rel="noopener"}).
 Is there any difference between these?
-From [shell-tips.com](https://web.archive.org/web/20220705053124/https://www.shell-tips.com/bash/type-command/#gsc.tab=0), I see the following:
+From [shell-tips.com](https://web.archive.org/web/20220705053124/https://www.shell-tips.com/bash/type-command/#gsc.tab=0){:target="_blank" rel="noopener"}, I see the following:

 > You can use the bash specific syntax `type -p` to find the actual path to an external shell command.
 It is similar to using `command -v` which is POSIX compliant.
 Both methods should be preferred in bash to the legacy `which` command.
 >